 Wes Craven's original concept for Freddy Krueger was considerably more gruesome, with teeth showing through the flesh over the jaw, pus running from the sores, and a part of the skull showing through the head.
-Make-up artist David B. Miller argued that an actor couldn't be convincingly made up that way and a puppet would be hard to film and wouldn't blend well with live actors, so these ideas were eventually abandoned.
+Make-up Artist David B. Miller argued that an actor couldn't be convincingly made up that way, and a puppet would be hard to film, and wouldn't blend well with live actors, so these ideas were eventually abandoned.

 The fictional address of the house in the film is 1428 Elm Street.
-The actual house where filming took place is located in Los Angeles, California on 1428 North Genesee Avenue.
-The numbers "1428" on the side of the house were stolen, & never returned, according to present real life Elm Street House owner, Angie Hill, who was quite upset over it.
-This is shown on the 2nd disc of the Documentary, "Never Sleep Again-The Elm Street Legacy".
+The actual house where filming took place, is located in Los Angeles, California, on 1428 North Genesee Avenue.
+The numbers "1428" on the side of the house were stolen and never returned, according to the house's present owner, Angie Hill, who was quite upset over it.
+This is shown on the second disc of the documentary Never Sleep Again: The Elm Street Legacy (2010).

 The sparking glove effect seen throughout the movie was achieved by attaching the glove to a car battery.
 The famous scraping noise was created by scratching a steak knife on the underside of a metal chair.

 The scene where Freddy presses through the wall above Nancy was shot by stretching a sheet of spandex across a hole in the wall and pressing against it.
-In the shot, Freddy is played by special effects designer Jim Doyle.
+In the shot, Freddy is played by Special Effects Designer Jim Doyle.

 The 2006 Infinifilm release fixes a continuity error in the original film.
 In the scene where Glen watches over Nancy as she sleeps, she turns her light off before sleeping, but it's on when she wakes up.
 The Infinifilm release fixes this mistake by digitally darkening the room when she wakes up, until Nancy's mother enters the room and turns it on.